My iPod has Stopped Working - How do I Reset It?

 Answer: Jean, you're not alone with the whole iPod freezing situation.
 I just bought my wife an iPod nano for Valentine's Day, and two days later it completely froze up.
 The kids had been playing with it, and I think they just got a little crazy with all the buttons.

-Resetting a Frozen iPod
+Resetting a Frozen iPod or iPhone

 Copying Music from an Old Computer to a New Computer